THUNAME/Miresga/README.md

 ```
 and then modify the Makefile in the Backend directory.

-We have only tested the XDP native mode on Mellanox CX6 NICs and have not tested with other NICs, so additional modifications may be required for other cards.
+We have only tested the XDP native mode on Mellanox CX6 NICs and Intel E810C and have not tested with other NICs, so additional modifications may be required for other cards.

 ## III.
 Quick Start
 First, clone the repository: